 As with any business sector that involves the lending or giving of money, there will always be several individuals and companies that will sit and wait to take advantage of naïve people in need of said funds.
-Unfortunately, the college loan, grant, and scholarship industry are ripe with scammers.
+Unfortunately, the college loan, grant, and scholarship industries are ripe with scammers.
 Notice that we used the term "industry."
 This is because the hunt for college loans, grants, and scholarships is exactly that, an industry within itself.
-Every year, up to $4 billion is awarded to college students whether in the form of a grant, loan, or scholarship.
-Due to this reality of these scam networks there will never be a shortage of individuals seeking to take advantage of parents/students in need of financial assistance for their higher education needs, unfortunately, this makes for a perfect dream scenario for scammers – as they are fully aware that most applicants, the parents or their soon to be freshmen, have absolutely no idea where to start.
-More than likely the scammers believe that people are naïve when it comes to the warning signs that they are being scammed.
+Every year, up to $4 billion is awarded to college students, whether in the form of a grant, loan, or scholarship.
+Due to the reality of these scam networks, there will never be a shortage of individuals seeking to take advantage of parents/students in need of financial assistance for their higher education needs.
+Unfortunately, this makes for a perfect dream scenario for scammers – as they are fully aware that most applicants, the parents or their soon-to-be freshmen, have absolutely no idea where to start.
+More than likely, the scammers believe that people are naïve when it comes to the warning signs that they are being scammed.
 As the saying goes, "There's a sucker born every minute."
 Via this scam alert posting, it is our goal at hbcucollegegrants.com to help our visitors avoid the sucker list of the unfortunate souls who get scammed every year in the rat race for the golden ticket.
 Please be aware of the most tried and true scams that are mostly executed.

 Brace yourself for this one.
 Some scammers have really stepped up their hustle game to another level.
-They will actually forward you a check, a fake one of course.
+They will actually forward you a check, a fake one, of course.
 Now you and your child are excited.
-The check looks as real as can be and in your mind, you got new money waiting to be spent on your child’s higher education needs.
+The check looks as real as can be, and in your mind, you got new money waiting to be spent on your child’s higher education needs.
 But hold on, not so fast.
 Here is what the scammers will do next.
-As you and your soon to be freshman are taking in all the joy and happiness from the check, the scammer will contact you, they will make it seem as if there was a slight error and that they overpaid you.
+As you and your soon-to-be freshman are taking in all the joy and happiness from the check, the scammer will contact you, and they will make it seem as if there was a slight error and that they overpaid you.
 It is all a part of the act.
-Their next line will be something in terms of, “all you have to do is simply send the remaining balance and all will be well moving forward.”
-Sadly, it will take a few days for the parents to realize that they have been scammed or as the youngsters say, “You’ve been played.”
+Their next line will be something in terms of, “all you have to do is simply send the remaining balance, and all will be well moving forward.”
+Sadly, it will take a few days for the parents to realize that they have been scammed or, as the youngsters say, “You’ve been played.”

 With this scam, the goal is to get you to forward over vital information belonging to you and your child, either your or your child’s SSN and banking information.
 That is the ultimate prize for a scammer.